 If your symptoms haven’t improved within a few days, the doctors at Augusta Foot & Ankle, PC can provide additional treatment options.
 Appointments are usually available within 48 hours.

-Depending on the severity of your ingrown toenail, or if you have recurring infections from ingrown toenails, your doctor might recommend an in-office procedure to remove the ingrown portion of the nail permanently.
+If you have recurring infections from ingrown toenails, your doctor might recommend an in-office procedure to remove the ingrown portion of the nail permanently.
+If the ingrown nail is caused by a thickened deformed nail, the entire may need to be removed.
+This can be performed temporarily or permanently.

-To find a permanent solution for your ingrown toenails, call Augusta Foot & Ankle for more information, or schedule an appointment online today.
+To find a permanent solution for your ingrown toenails or thickened painful nails, call Augusta Foot & Ankle to schedule an appointment today.